 He changed his mind when the state received an unexpected revenue windfall generated by a strong national economy.

 But he and legislators will face the same problem again in early 2020, when they begin work on the 2020-21 state budget.
-If past is prologue, they will continue to preside over a steady increases in pension under-funding.
+If past is prologue, they will continue to preside over a steady increase in pension under-funding.

 Unfunded liabilities for Illinois’ five public pensions were $33 billion in 2004, jumped to $54.4 billion in 2008, increased to $97.5 billion in 2013 and stood at $134 billion in 2018.